 Portainer supports three authentication mechanisms:1) Internal (for smaller self-contained deployments),

 3) oAuth (for connection to cloud based enterprise authentication sources).

 The tool can be configured so that users must first be defined within Portainer before they are allowed to login via external authentication, or alternatively, auto-provisioning can be enabled, which creates a Portainer user on successful login.

-For Portainer Business users, Portainer provides a radically simple “click to configure” interface for oAUTH, allowing for instant connection to Azure AD, GitHub Auth, and Google Auth; whilst both Portainer Business and Portainer Community support the “custom” oAUTH field, allowing manual connection to any other oAUTH compliant source.
-Try Portainer Business now
+Portainer provides a super-simple “click to configure” interface for oAUTH, allowing for instant connection to Azure AD, GitHub Auth, and Google Auth; whilst both Portainer Business and Portainer Community support the “custom” oAUTH field, allowing manual connection to any other oAUTH compliant source.

 What a user can see and what they can do inside Portainer is controlled based on a combination of their own assigned access control and the access control of their team(s).

 Portainer also supports the notion of resource ownership across all elements of the container environment, so every application, every persistent volume, every secret/config, and every network is owned by a user, a team, administrators, or is public (available to everyone).
 Users are only able to interact with resources they own, or co-own through a corresponding team membership.
 Portainer administrators always have visibility across all resources, and can take ow=nership of resources created by users, and then reassign ownership as they deem necessary.

 Portainer teams are like “groups” and are a simple way to logically group users who have either similar levels of access, are working on the same project, or are in some other way similar.
 Users can be members of multiple groups, and groups can be used to control access to, and have ownership of, resources.